What We Do

 Environment

 Sugarcane is considered one of the most environmentally friendly crops because it requires minimal fertilizer and pesticides.
-It gets most of what it needs from the region’s rich, moist soil.
-Not only do our fields of sugarcane produce food, they also provide valuable habitat for animals.
+Cane gets most of what it needs from the region’s rich, moist soil and abundant sunshine.
+Not only do our fields of sugarcane produce food, they also provide valuable habitat for wildlife.

 How Sweet It Is